 - Content Strategy for Professionals Specialization, Northwestern University, 2018

-4. List relevant key skills and proficiencies
+4. List your key writing skills and proficiencies

-Companies rely on Applicant Tracking Systems (ATS) to identify candidates who meet their organizational needs.
+Companies rely on applicant tracking systems (ATS) to identify candidates who meet their organizational needs.
 Although you’ll be evaluated based on your writing portfolio, you’ll still need to pass the initial ATS scan for the opportunity to showcase your work.
 Incorporating specific key skills and action verbs from the job description is a crucial element of the resume writing process.
 Below, you’ll find a list of keywords that you may encounter during your job search:

 Key Skills and Proficiencies | |